expobrain/expobrain-blog/_posts/2016-02-27-cross-compile-python-packages-with-docker.md

 ## Conclusion

-Thanks to Docker it's possible to startup a very lightweight virtual environment which allow us to crosso-compile a Python package regardeless of the host environment.
-Also it allow us to expose a command line tool which can be easily integrated into CI scripts for automatic deployement.
+Thanks to Docker it's possible to startup a very lightweight virtual environment which allow us to cross-compile a Python package regardless of the host environment.
+Also it allow us to expose a command line tool which can be easily integrated into CI scripts for automatic deployment.

 All the code in this post is available on [GitHub](https://github.com/expobrain/cross-compile-docker) ready to be forked.